javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 Of course, there's an explanation.
 Let's get into details, so you'll really understand what's going on.

-In JavaScript, there's a distinction between a "derived constructor" (constructor function of an inheriting class) and other functions.
+In JavaScript, there's a distinction between a constructor function of an inheriting class (so-called "derived constructor") and other functions.
 A derived constructor has a special internal property `[[ConstructorKind]]:"derived"`.
-In other words, the constructor function of a class that "extends" something bears a "special label".
+That's a special internal label.

 That label affects its behavior with `new`.

-- When a regular function `F` is executed as `new F`, it creates an empty object and assigns it to `this`.
+- When a regular function is executed with `new`, it creates an empty object and assigns it to `this`.
 - But when a derived constructor runs, it doesn't do this.
 It expects the parent constructor to do this job.

 So a derived constructor must call `super` in order to execute its parent (non-derived) constructor, otherwise the object for `this` won't be created.
 And we'll get an error.